dlprado/bmcc-fall-2017-mmp100--labs/lab-1/README.md

 ### 6. What is a pull request?
 A pull request is an inquiry to have any changes you make to a repo accepted by the repo's creator.
 ### 7. What is a branch?
+A branch is a self contained separation of a repo that does not affect the master branch.